kandolfp/ws23_ulg_vu_ama_performance/pages/remote-computing/cloud/setup_vhpc.md

 ## Configure the infrastructure

-All we have now is 4 virtual machines (VMs) running Linux on them and an account that can be accessed via `ssh`.
+All we have now is a couple of virtual machines (VMs) running Linux on them and an account that can be accessed via `ssh`.
 The next step is to actually configure them into a working HPC cluster.
 For this we use [Ansible](https://www.ansible.com/) from RedHat.

 Again we write some `yml` files that do the actual configuration.
 More precisely we used the excellent ansible scripts provided by the [elasticluster](https://github.com/elasticluster/elasticluster) project.